mathurinm/mathurinm.github.io/_posts/2024-07-25-cnrs_inria_advice.md

 Various stuff:
 - avoid being too technical (heavy notation, figures that are hard to parse).
 It's already very hard to convey information in 15 minutes, be simple.
-- avoid long sentences and heavy slides
+- **avoid long sentences and heavy slides**
 - it's advised to have 1 slide per minute.
 If you have more, you probably have too much content.
 - using clear color codes help (e.g. using the same color for a variable in an equation and the corresponding words in the associated sentence); you can also use repeatedly the same color code (green/orange) for short term/long term goals, etc
 - **pretty slides matter**.
 It is not uncommon to spend 2 full weeks on them.
 Dry slides are to avoid at all costs, they lose the jury's attention.
 Use colors, illustrations, boxes around important content.
+- have backup technical slides if you want

 #### Rhythm